0xPix3l/0xPix3l.github.io/_posts/Acitve-Directory/2026-03-27-delegation.md

 ```
 This is a clean proof of the difference between **authentication and authorization**, we successfully authenticated, but authorization still shuts us down.

-This why we need the next step..
+This is why we need the next step..

 #### 3. Request a S4U2Self
 The S4U2self request is a Kerberos extension that allows a service to ask the KDC for a TGS for any user to itself without any prior configuration.